 - Arrange for an official transcript of undergraduate grades (and graduate grades, if any) to be sent to the Office of Graduate Admissions.
 It is not necessary for an applicant to have been a History major at the undergraduate level, but ordinarily the Department would expect an applicant to demonstrate significant preparation in History.

 - Take the general portion of the Graduate Record Examination—the Department does not require the History examination—and arrange to have the scores sent to the Office of Graduate Admissions.

 - Arrange for the forwarding of at least three letters of recommendation—preferably by professors from the applicant’s previous academic program—attesting to the applicant’s ability to perform graduate-level work.

 - Send a sample of writing, which should be a research paper on an academic subject (preferably History).
 The writing sample for a PhD applicant should be either a seminar paper incorporating original, primary-source-based research, or else an MA thesis.
 The writing sample should generally be on the lines of 15–25 pages, double spaced.

-All these materials should be sent directly to the Office of Graduate Admissions, though the University’s online admissions portal: https://www.catholic.edu/admission/graduate-doctorate/index.html
+All these materials should be sent directly to the Office of Graduate Admissions, though the University’s graduate admissions portal: https://www.catholic.edu/admission/graduate/index.html.